 HTC Vive deals

-Vive saw a massive price drop in 2018, from £759 down to £499, though that still makes it the most expensive consumer-focused VR set on the market.
+Vive saw a massive price drop in 2018, from £759 down to £499, and was recently discontinued by HTC, but it's still one of the most expensive consumer-focused VR set on the market.
+You've also got the standalone Vive Cosmos, the next-gen PC-powered headset, but it's not cheap at £699.

-Remember that you'll need a decent-spec PC to run any VR - if you don't have one, keep an eye on gaming PC deals - any high-end rig will run VR well, though some specifically advertise themselves as 'VR-ready' now to show they meet the required specs for Vive and Oculus.
+Remember that you'll need a decent-spec PC to power the VR experience - if you don't have one, keep an eye on gaming PC deals - any high-end rig will run VR well, though some specifically advertise themselves as 'VR-ready' now to show they meet the required specs for Vive and Oculus.

 Oculus Rift S deals